TheRoyalDragonAdvisor/TheRoyalDragonAdvisor/README.md

    ## Questions - Why i don't ship Spike with other canons and fanons?
    <p>Shipping Spike with other canon and fanons may caused a  sex or heat shippers to appeared.
-Like shipping rarity x spike, etc.
+Like shipping rarity x spike, etc, and more.